-IV.
-OPTIMAL ALGORITHM FOR COMPLETE EXCHANGE IN DEGREE-TWO NOCS
+4 OPTIMAL ALGORITHM FOR COMPLETE EX-CHANGE IN DEGREE-TWO NOCS

 A degree-two NoC is a NoC topology in which all nodes have a degree of either one or two.
-There are two types of degree-two NoCs.
-We denote by n-Line a NoC consisting of n nodes connected by n - 1 bi-directional links in a line topology, as illustrated in Figure 1(a); and by n-Ring a NoC consisting of n nodes connected by n bi-directional links in a ring topology, as illustrated in Figure 1(b).
+There are two types of degreetwo NoCs.
+We denote by n-Line a NoC consisting of n nodes connected by n-1 bi-directional links in a line topologyand by n-Ring a NoC consisting of n nodes connected by n bidirectional links in a ring topology.

-A. DTNS Scheduling Algorithm
+4.1 DTNS Algorithm Description

 We start by designing a collision-free scheduling algorithm for complete-exchange in degree-two networks, called DTNS (Degree-Two NoC Scheduling).
+The DTNS algorithm gives a higher priority to the retransmitted packets over new packets at each node, and thus avoids congestions on several types of NoC topologies, as formulated next.

-Define a $\ell$ hopped packet as a packet whose source-to-destination distance in the shortest route is $\ell$ links.
+Define a $\ell$ -hopped packet as a packet whose source-todestination distance in the shortest route is $\ell$ links.
 The algorithm is built in the following way.
 Each node i at each time slot t operates according to the scheme: